RubixML/ML/docs/transformers/numeric-string-converter.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/NumericStringConverter.php">[source]</a></span>

 # Numeric String Converter
-Convert all numeric strings into their integer and floating point countertypes.
+Convert all numeric strings to their equivalent integer and floating point types.
 Useful for when extracting from a source that only recognizes data as string types such as CSV.

 **Note:** NaN strings (i.e. `'NaN'`) are converted to their floating point equivalent.